lemuelkumarga/titanic/README.md

 #### Populating Age

-Before using the raw data as an input to the model, we have to ensure that the data is in a well-defined state.
-One of the first things we have to do is to populate any unidentified <span class="hl">Age</span>
+Before inputting the raw data into a model, we have to ensure that the data is in a well-defined state.
+One of the fixes we need to make is to populate any unidentified <span class="hl">Age</span> values.
-values.

 We will use the following variables as predictors of Age: